thatvirtualboy/thatvirtualboy.github.io/_pages/pixelpaws.md

 ---

-Introducing the cutest new app for your Apple Watch -- **Pixel Paws** brings back the joy of classic digital pets, now on your wrist*.
+Introducing the cutest new app for your Apple Watch -- **Pixel Paws** brings back the joy of classic digital pets, now on your wrist. *

-**Made for kids, trusted by parents**
+**Kid-Friendly Gameplay**
+Anyone can enjoy Pixel Paws, but certain safeguards and design elements were implemented with kids in mind.
+The game features simple controls, friendly graphics, and no ads or tracking.

+**Trusted By Parents**
-No ads.
-No tracking.
-No in-app purchases or subscriptions.
-Just safe and meaningful moments of fun.
+No hidden in-app purchases or subscriptions.
+And with no tracking or ads, parents and players can enjoy Pixel Paws with confidence.

 **Care, Play, Earn**
 From breakfast to bedtime, your little pixel friend depends on you.
 Play with them, walk them, and repeat.
 Each action works on a **cooldown timer** throughout the day.